 - How will they handle your investigation?

-- Ask whether or not s/he is bonded.
-In Maryland all private investigators are required to be bonded.
+- Ask whether or not the private investigator is bonded.
+All Maryland private investigators must be bonded.

-Fees in Maryland range from $40.00-$75.00 per hour and sometimes more.
+Fees in Maryland can range from $40.00-$75.00 per hour and sometimes more.
 Investigators often have a specialty and like most services, you will pay a higher fee for the work of people with more experience and training.
 Also many will require a retainer or deposit to be applied against fees for services rendered and expenses.
-You may pay from $1,000 to $5,000 depending on what you need.
+You may pay from $1,000 to $5,000 depending on your case.

-If you want to complain about the conduct of a private investigator or believe that an investigator is operating without a license, contact the Maryland State Police.
+If you want to complain about the conduct of a private investigator or believe that an investigator is operating without a license, contact the Maryland State Police Licensing Division.